cloudflare/cloudflare-docs-engine/src/content/examples/fetch-json.md

 ---
 order: 3
 type: example
-summary: Sends a GET request and reads in JSON from the response.
+summary: Send a GET request and read in JSON from the response.
+Use to fetch external data.
 demo: https://fetch-json.workers-sites-examples.workers.dev
 tags:
+  - JSON
-  - Originless
+  - API
 ---

 # Fetch JSON